Mapping in Python#

 # By only plotting rows in which the continent is 'South America' we only plot SA.

-world.query("continent == 'South America'").plot(ax=gax, edgecolor='black',color='white')
+world.query("CONTINENT == 'South America'").plot(ax=gax, edgecolor='black',color='white')

 # By the way, if you haven't read the book 'longitude' by Dava Sobel, you should...